 [Company website]

-Freelancers use self-introduction emails to companies or employers to request information about a job or to send their application.
-Use the introduction email examples below to catch the attention of your intended recipient and to increase the chances of receiving a response or getting hired.
+Freelancers send self-introduction emails to companies or employers to request information about a job or to send their applications.
+Use the business introduction sample introduction email templates below to catch the attention of your intended recipient and increase the chances of receiving a response or getting hired.

 Recruiters usually deal with a lot of applications.
 If you want to stand out from other applicants, use an email introduction template that is concise and professionally written.
 Remember that a job email is neither a cover letter nor a resume, but it is merely a means to deliver these two.
 That said, don’t forget to attach your cover letter, resume, and work samples to your email.